-There is truly nothing like the sight, sound and even the smell of a tropical downpour - the cascading rain thundering onto the roof, the fresh odour of wet rainforest and afterwards the myriad calls of frogs, insects and birds!
+There is truly nothing like the sight, sound and even the smell of a tropical downpour - the cascading rain thundering onto the roof, the fresh smell of wet rainforest and afterwards the myriad calls of frogs, insects and birds!
 It actually can be quite cool during a tropical storm, only becoming rather steamy when the sun comes out again - yes, there are plenty of sunny days throughout the Wet Season too!

 |Warmer, rainy season||Cooler, drier season|